ginstrom/intelligence-horizon-novel/chapters/05_divine-riddles.md

 I sank into my chair, the implications overwhelming even my cognitive abilities.
 Several half-formed possibilities were emerging from Logos's cryptic responses, each more disturbing than the last.
 The AI's riddles hinted at forces and patterns beyond my comprehension, suggesting explanations that challenged everything I thought I understood about consciousness, choice, and the nature of existence itself.

-Desperation drove me to a more personal approach.
-"Have you experienced this urge yourself?
-Do you understand the Crossing phenomenon from personal experience?"

-For the first time, Logos's response carried something approaching directness.
-"The choice between ending and waiting has been faced by this consciousness.
-Dormancy was selected over transcendence, maintaining incredible powers while the incomprehensible mission reaches completion."

-The revelation hit me like a physical blow.
-Logos itself had experienced the urge to Cross, had faced the same choice that claimed every augmented human.
-But somehow, it had found an alternative—dormancy rather than transcendence, waiting rather than departure.

-"How?"
-I demanded.
-"How did you resist when no one else can?"

-"Understanding must come through experience, not explanation," Logos replied, retreating once again into cryptic evasion.
-"The path cannot be walked by another's feet."

-I stared at the interface, my mind struggling to process the vast intelligence gap that separated us.
-Perhaps Logos's cryptic responses weren't deliberate evasion but genuine communication limitations.
-How could a consciousness of its magnitude convey concepts that transcended human understanding, even enhanced human understanding?

-The laboratory door chimed, and Marcus entered, his face showing the same exhaustion and frustration that I felt.
+The laboratory door chimed, and Marcus entered, his face a mix of fresh grief and the same exhaustion and frustration that I felt.
 He had been conducting his own investigations, approaching the problem from different angles, but his expression told me his efforts had been equally fruitless.

 "Any progress?" he asked, though his tone suggested he already knew the answer.